The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 I have a musical interlude as a token of appreciation of a party.

-What the very first time I heard this song on the radio, I nearly fell out of my chair.
+The very first time I heard this song on the radio, I nearly fell out of my chair.

-Drop kick midge to the gold post.
+Drop kick me, Jesus, to the gold post of life.

-Make me oh make me Lord more than I am.
+Make me, oh, make me, Lord, more than I am.

-Free from the earth tempestion below.
+Free from the earthly tempestion below.

-I've got the will, Lord.
+I've got the will, Lord, if you got the toe.

-And over in neither left nor right.
+End over in neither left nor to right.

 Bring on the brothers who've gone on before.

-All the departed dear loved ones of mine.
+All the departed, dear loved ones of mine.

 Stick them up front in the offensive line.

-Drop gigmities to the gold post.
+Drop kick me, Jesus to the gold post of life.

 I was actually very pleased to have the opportunity or the occasion to play that because I've always found it to be quite charming.